mattragoza/LiGAN/README.md

   -o OUT_DIR, --out_dir OUT_DIR
                         common directory for job working directories
 ```
-This script works by filling in placeholder values in a template job script with a set of parameter assignments.
-Just as in the models and solvers scripts, the parameter ranges are provided as a params file and the invidiual jobs are named according to a name format.
+This fills in placeholder values in a template job script with each set of parameter assignments.
+Just as in the models and solvers scripts, the parameter ranges are provided as a params file, and the individual jobs are named according to a name format.
 Some basic job template scripts are included in the job_templates sub directory, or they can be tailored to your needs.

 A slight difference in this script is that the name format string is used to create a working directory for the job to run in rather than to name the job script itself.
+The parameterized job scripts are each created in their own working directory.

-The following command will create a job script in a working directory from an example params file:
+The following command will create a job script from an example params file:

 `python job_scripts.py tutorial/job.params -b job_templates/slurm_train.sh -o tutorial -n test`